jbhowat/franler/README.md

 1945 - Working on dynamically displaying cards, which will eventually have poll information.
 Did a little bit of css styling as well, some to help me visualize, and some to make it just not quite as uggo.

 2208 - More styling in line with the color of my logo.
 Polls are showing up, but only on a reload.
 Heading to bed...

+## Dev Log - Day 3

+0800 - I began work, mostly on styling, colors, getting the logo to appear in the corner of the site, as well as some light and mostly tasteful animations.
+It is still sort of bare-bones looking but ehh.
+Design is not my thing for sure.

+1107 - Satisfied with the basic styling, I am going to start to work on my stretch goals, which include: A header/footer to make it look like a real website, getting state to update the cards automatically when a new poll is submitted, a way to delete a poll from the front end, a way to vote on the front end and have that passed to the back end.
+I doubt I will get to many of thses but I know I won't get to my original stretch goals of user login functionality.